 The PERC battery is marked Failed when the state or health of the battery is declared bad.
 If battery is declared failed then the firmware runs learn cycles in subsequent reboots until the battery is replaced.
-The virtual disk then transitions to Write Back mode.
+After replacing the battery, virtual disk transitions to Write Back mode.